baccrie/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 ###	10-print_triangle.c
 Write a function that prints a triangle, followed by a new line.

-##      Mandatory Tasks files and what they do
+##      Advanced Tasks files and what they do
 ###	100-prime_factor.c
 Aprogram that finds and prints the largest prime factor of the number 612852475143, followed by a new line.